AdobeDocs/experience-manager-cloud-manager.en/help/using/key-concepts.md

 **Pipeline** A set of deployment steps which are executed in sequence.

 **Product** A specific set of functionality within a solution licensed by an organization.
 Different programs within an organization may be entitled to different sets of products.
-For example, Sites, Assets of Forms.
+For example, Sites, Assets or Forms.

 **Program** A set of environments that support a logical grouping of customer initiatives, usually corresponding to a purchased Service Level Agreements (SLA).
 Each program has exactly one production environment and may have many non-production environments.